AJAskey/FRED-Tools/README.md

  New work flow in progress to reduce time on the FRED server.

  1. Download all release and series data (not date/value pairs).
 This takes about 5 minutes.
- 2. Retrieve add data needed for updating date/value pairs from local info gathered in step 1.
+ 2. Retrieve all data needed for updating date/value pairs from local info gathered in step 1.
 Current processing requires at least 3 hits to FRED server.
 New processing will require only one in this step.

+ Updated processing to consider that FRED only returns 1000 items at max.
+If there is more then another query must be made with the **offset** parameter set to original value (start with **offset**=0) plus 1000.
+Local logic is required to determine of subsequent call has sent new data or repeats.
+This is a work in progress.
+See *Release.queryReleases()* for current example - which will change.

 ---